patrickmmartin/errorcodeNX/article.md

   - this is of course a natural consequence of using a pure `error_id` as an identity
-  - exception classes similar to `typed_error` of course allow as much context as one is prepared to pay for in one object instance,
+  - exception classes similar to `typed_error` of course allow as much context as one is prepared to pay for in each object instance
   - if status need more context - conditions like "[file|table|foo] not found" being the most infuriating - then we have to leave it to the user to code up a solution to pass back more context